 Tesla’s new D1 microchip is more powerful than any the manufacturer has previously used in its cars – managing 362 trillion operations per second.
+Its cars are already at the cutting edge of the market, with the Model Y being on track to be the best selling car by volume in 2023.
 Its processing power is already over a third (36%) of a human’s brain, which is capable of one quadrillion operations per second.

 As Elon Musk, Tesla CEO, works towards a chip capable of making self-driving vehicles a reality, we can’t help but wonder just how far this artificial intelligence (AI) is from closing that gap.
 Vanarama researched the processing power of chips used by Tesla, forecasting how many years it will take to be on par with us and our brains.